prometheus/statsd_exporter/README.md

 "ms", "s", "m", "h".
 For example, `ttl: 1m20s`. `0` value is used to indicate metrics that do not expire.

- TTLs are applied to each mapped metric name/labels combination whenever new samples are received.
+ TTL configuration is stored for each mapped metric name/labels combination whenever new samples are received.
 This means that you cannot immediately expire a metric only by changing the mapping configuration.
 At least one sample must be received for updated mappings to take effect.

 ## Using Docker